DataDog/hiring-engineers/answers.md

 <br>
 <p><strong>Monitoring Data</strong></p>
-Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:<br>
 •	Warning threshold of 500<br>
 •	Alerting threshold of 800<br>
 •	And also ensure that it will notify you if there is No Data for this query over the past 10m.<br>